-Situated south of Gamla Stan, Sodermalm is a large district located on the eastern side of the island of the same name.
+Situated south of Old Town, Sodermalm is a large district located on the eastern side of the island of the same name.
 A popular gathering place for young, hip, and vibrant Stockholmers, Sodermalm is a neighbourhood packed with cafes and restaurants as well as bars, clubs, and pubs.
 Because it has something for every taste and style, Sodermalm is my top pick for where to stay in Stockholm for nightlife.

 Best Airbnb in Sodermalm: Entire apartment in the hippest area

 This apartment might not be one of the cheapest, but it’s still in the average price range for accommodations in Stockholm.
 The place is super comfy and clean, in pretty much the best location.
 Everything you want or need to see is within walking distance from your doorstep.
 Enjoy exploring the city during the day and come home to peace and privacy.

 This modern hostel is located in central Stockholm.
 It is just minutes from Sodermalm, the best neighbourhood to stay in Stockholm for nightlife.
 They offer clean and safe single, double and triple rooms and a substantial buffet breakfast is included with each reservation.